axion-utils/Conversion/README.md

 This package is intended to replace System.Convert.
 Some key differences include:
 1. Custom conversion is supported through inheritance.
 Only null and typeof(object) are treated as special cases.
-See [TypeConvertEx](https://github.com/axion-utils/Conversion/blob/master/Conversion/TypeConvertEx.cs) for an example of how to do this.
+See [TypeConvertDefault](https://github.com/axion-utils/Conversion/blob/master/Conversion/TypeConvertDefault.cs) for an example of how to do this.
-2. Enums are supported by default.
+2. Enums are supported.
 3. Exceptions can be prevented without using a try catch.
 4. Functions can be reused when converting lists of objects.
 5. TypeConvert.CanConvertTo is more accurate than System.ComponentModel.TypeConverter.CanConvertTo.